elastic/elasticsearch/README.md

 |:------------|:-----------------------------------------------------|
 | stoptags    | A list of part-of-speech tags that should be removed |

-Note that default setting is stoptags.txt include lucene-analyzer-kuromji.jar.
+Note that default setting is stoptags.txt include lucene-analyzer-kuromoji.jar.

 ### example